stevensotelo/aclimate_docs/docs/source/05-production-soils.rst

 Required fields
 ===============

+.. list-table:: Required fields
+  :widths: 25 25
+  :header-rows: 1

+  * - Field
+    - Description

+  * - **Country**
-  - The **Country**, you must select the country to which the soil will be associated.
+    - you must select the country to which the soil will be associated.
+  * - **Soil Name**
-  - The **Soil Name** is the name of the soil.
+    - is the name of the soil.
+  * - **Crop**
-  - The **Crop**, you must select the crop to which the soil will be associated.
+    - you must select the crop to which the soil will be associated.
+  * - **Order**
-  - The **Order** establishes the way to list these, the higher the number, the more will be listed first.
+    - establishes the way to list these, the higher the number, the more will be listed first.

 .. note::